 - Other occult injuries

-Effective treatment for many of these underlying causes of chronic ankle dysfunction is available.
-Addressing these conditions can also frequently be done through keyhole or arthroscopic procedures that allow a quick recovery.
+Effective treatment for many of these underlying causes of chronic ankle dysfunction are available.
+Such conditions can frequently be addressed with keyhole or arthroscopic procedures which allow a quick recovery.